WHAT YOU CAN DO

 See the film

 I AM JANE DOE, which opened in select theaters, is now available for special screenings, events, and fundraising.
 Please email [email protected] or call 781-239-7000 and we can help arrange all logistics.
-The film can also be pre-ordered on iTunes.
+The film is also available on Netflix, iTunes, Vimeo, Google Play, Amazon, and DVD.
 50% of all profits from this project will be donated back to support services and prevention efforts for child sex trafficking.

 SIGN a CHANGE.ORG PETITION

-Dr. Oz has launched a Change.org petition, asking the tech community to step forward and support the children who have been fighting for justice.
+Nacole and Dr. Oz have launched a Change.org petition, asking the tech community to step forward and support the children who have been fighting for justice.
+The tech community, particularly Google, has been funding groups who are actively involved in Backpage’s legal defense.
 Please sign this petition and circulate among your networks.
+Please also see this clip from Google’s annual shareholder’s meeting, where Google executives responded to Nacole’s question: CLIP.

 CONTACT MEMBERS OF CONGRESS